hrishim/llvl_prog1_book/src/c_pointers.md

 ## Pointers

 A related concept to arrays is pointers.
-In the desciption of arrays above we said that the name of the array **points to the memory location of the start of the array**.
+In the description of arrays above we said that the name of the array **points to the memory location of the start of the array**.
 What that means is the array name (*scores*) hold the address of the memory location where the first element of the array is stored.
 We can define pointer variables of other types - *int, char, and float* - that hold the address of the memory location holding the data.

 Memory in (most) computers is byte addressable.
 This means that every byte (8-bits) of memory in the machine has an address.
 When the programmer defines a variable in C, the compiler allocates the appropriate size required at a specific location in memory.
 So ``int x;`` in a program instructs the compiler to reserve 8-bytes somewhere in memory.
 It also informs the compiler that we will be referring to this memory location in our program using the name *x*.
 Note that the programmer does not have the ability to specify where in memory those 8-bytes should be stored.
 The compiler decides the actual address to allocate and will allocate 8 contiguous bytes of memory for the variable *x*.